Workers’ Compensation Claim Denied – Filing an Appeal

 What Is an Employee’s Claim Petition Form?

-As we clarified above, it is important to work with a St. Paul workers’ compensation lawyer on your appeal.
-Even the process of filing the Employee’s Claim Petition form can be complicated, and a minor error can prevent you from successfully appealing the benefits denial.
+The process of filing the Employee’s Claim Petition form itself can be complicated, and a minor error can prevent you from successfully appealing the benefits denial.

 Stages of the St. Paul Workers’ Compensation Appeals Process